+For this aim we have resorted to the Space Debris Impact Risk Analysis Tool (SDIRAT), developed by us since 1998 [22-24].
+Conceived as a practical space engineering software program completely independent of the debris model used, it is able to incorporate and process any orbital debris population, provided it includes, at the very least, the orbital state vector for each representative object.
 If available, the sampling factor, mass, area, and diameter for each representative object can be included as well and used for specific analyses needing this kind of information.
-On the basis of the selected reference population, which can be, for example, the output of a model, the entire population of cataloged objects, or even a single cloud of debris produced by a fragmentation event, SDIRAT can calculate, with a deterministic approach, the magnitude and direction of the incident debris flux experienced by an object on an arbitrary orbit around the Earth, the distribution of the relative velocity between debris and target, and the spatial debris density, as a function of altitude and latitude.
+The input population can be, for example, the output of a model, the entire population of cataloged objects, or even a single cloud of debris produced by a fragmentation event.
+SDIRAT can calculate, with a deterministic approach, the magnitude and direction of the incident debris flux experienced by an object on an arbitrary orbit around the Earth, the distribution of the relative velocity between debris and target, and the spatial debris density, as a function of altitude and latitude.

 First of all, we focused our attention on the two space stations currently in orbit: the ISS and the CSS.
 During the first half of 2022, the former was at an average altitude of 418 km.
-With an inclination of 51.64°, the orbit plane right ascension of the ascending node preceded by -4.0° per day.
+With an inclination of 51.64° , the orbit plane right ascension of the ascending node preceded by -4.0° per day.
 The CSS, on the other hand, was at an average altitude of 385 km.
-With an inclination of 41.47°, the orbit plane right ascension of the ascending node preceded by -5.1° per day.
+With an inclination of 41.47° , the orbit plane right ascension of the ascending node preceded by -5.1° per day.